asaramet/ansible/servers/netbox/README.md

   - `create_admin.yaml` - create a Django superuser on the remote server
   - `install.yaml` - install the required apps and start NetBox on the server
   - `pip_packages.yaml` - create a local python virtual environment and download required packages
-  - `plugins.yaml` - install NetBox plugins on the remote server
+  - `plugins.yaml` - install NetBox plugins on the remote server.
+You should then update the "PLUGINS" keyword in `configuration.py` and update NetBox by running the `install.yaml` playbook with `reboot: true` option.